 Suiters for the queen come, but none of them are right.
 Then a local man decides he wants to win her hand and writes her a poem, and after meeting, they fall in love and get married.

 The font size in this book is big for an "after level 4 book," so it's a nice one to start with.
+However, the vocabulary is a higher level than most of the stand alone books.
+You get the feeling that the author got a thesaurus, and when she wanted to say something, she used alternate unfamiliar words that were level 4 appropriate.
 It's a fun little story that's pretty innocent and interesting.

 Justin and Tony (after level 4)